 Students who do not have the above-mentioned test results can in the application form apply for the right to be assessed separately by the coordinators of the Master´s Degree Programme in Social Exclusion.
 Only applicants who hold a degree that render them eligible for the program are preliminarily considered to be granted the right to get their level of proficiency in the English language tested.

 From this group of eligible applicants that have applied for the right to get their level of proficiency in English tested only a maximum of 20 people are selected based on their scores on other criteria in the application process.
-They need to get a higher score than the applicant who is ranked lowest among the 20 applicants who hold an English proficiency test is accepted and is eligible.
-Please note that this possibility for separate assessment is not available for applicants to Gender Studies.
+They need to get a higher score than the applicant who is ranked lowest among the 20 applicants who hold an English proficiency test.

 Swedish language requirements for domestic applicants